drug-design/course/docs/chapters/structure-based-design-case-studies.md

 *[Ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[Binding Mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.

-The following example illustrates the X-ray structure of a complex of NU2058 with another protein kinase, CDK2, revealing an orientation of the ligand in a Novartis-like binding mode.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design-case-studies/ligand-observed-novartis-binding-mode-be2847f4'><i class='fa fa-play' aria-hidden='true'></i></button>The following example illustrates the X-ray structure of a complex of NU2058 with another protein kinase, CDK2, revealing an orientation of the ligand in a Novartis-like binding mode.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.
 *[binding mode]: Orientation and geometry adopted by a chemical substance when it is bound to its receptor.